 Guardrail 1: Guiding Investments by Horizon

-As described in Lean Budgets, portfolio investments are organized in accordance with investment horizons that reflect four time horizons.
-The amount of budget that a given value stream allocates to solutions in these horizons determines the near- and long-term health of both the value streams and portfolio.
+As described in Lean Budgets, portfolio investments are organized by investment horizons that reflect four-time horizons.
+The amount of budget a given value stream allocates to solutions in these horizons determines the near- and long-term health of both the value streams and portfolio.

-The example in Figure 2 shows that LPM has established different allocations for investments in solutions for each investment horizon.
-While this may be a healthy mix for a technology business, every portfolio and value stream has to consider its current context in determining their investment allocations for each horizon.
-A newly created value stream might allocate significantly more of their budget to Horizon 2 because it simply doesn’t have any solutions in Horizon 1; an established value stream that is retiring legacy solutions with substantial technical obsolescence might allocate more budget to Horizon 0.
-For more guidance on allocations for various industries see .
+Figure 2 shows that LPM has established different allocations for investments in solutions for each investment horizon.
+While this may be a healthy mix for a technology business, every portfolio and value stream has to consider its current context in determining its investment allocations for each horizon.
+A newly created value stream might allocate significantly more of its budget to Horizon 2 because it simply doesn’t have any solutions in Horizon 1.
+For example, an established value stream retiring legacy solutions with substantial technical obsolescence might allocate more budget to Horizon 0.
+For more guidance on allocations for various industries, see .

 Guardrail 2: Apply Capacity Allocation

 Lean Budgeting enables decentralized decision-making and more efficient execution.
-However, one of the challenges every ART and Solution Train faces is how to balance the backlog of new business Features with the need to continuously invest in the Architectural Runway, and in maintaining current systems, avoiding velocity reduction and the need for wholesale replacement of components or solutions due to technological obsolescence.
+However, every train is challenged with balancing the backlog of new business Features with investment in the Architectural Runway continuously—for example, maintaining current systems, avoiding velocity reduction, and the need for wholesale replacement of components or solutions due to obsolete technology.

-Balancing business features and enablers complicates the challenge of prioritizing work, since different forces can pull the teams in different directions, as Figure 3 shows.
+Balancing business features and enablers complicates prioritizing work since different forces can pull the teams in different directions, as Figure 3 shows.

-One solution to this challenge is that value streams (and ARTs) apply capacity allocation as a quantitative guardrail to determine how much of the total effort can be allocated for each type of activity for an upcoming Program Increment (PI), as shown in Figure 4.
+One solution to this challenge is that value streams (and ARTs) apply capacity allocation as a quantitative guardrail to determine how much of the total effort can be allocated for each type of activity for an upcoming PI, as shown in Figure 4.
 Each value stream should adapt the capacity allocation categories or add new ones as needed.

 Capacity Allocation Example Policies

 Each value stream should develop explicit policies for managing capacity allocation.
-Following are example policy statements that many ARTs and Solution Trains have found useful:
+Following are example policy statements that many ARTs and Solution Trains have found helpful: